PixelBotGeneralAccess/Pixel-bots-ANU/README.md

 |Daniel Jang| Software Assistant| Assist in developing the software|

-Our team uses Slack and Facebook Messenger for communication, and uses GitHub to store our software solutions.
+Our team uses Discord, Slack and Facebook Messenger for communication, and uses GitHub to store our software solutions.
 Most of our communications relating to the project is done through Slack, but Facebook Messenger serves as a good second alternative in case team members are unable to be reached via Slack.
 We have at least one team meetings every week to discuss and work on the project and to ensure we are fulfiling course requirements.
 We will use GitHub to work on our software, as GitHub provides great tools to aid the software development (such as issue tracking and commit history).

+We use email as our communication method with the Client representative.